Existential Types in Practical Terms

 From baby steps to 1.0

 I was not planning on extending the type system further before 1.0, but I ran into a problem I think warrants it.
 That problem is assigning an appropriate type to Python’s print function.
-What makes the print function difficult to analyze is that it takes an arbitrary number of arguments, and those arguments can have any type.
-So we have an unknown number of unknowns!
+What makes the print function difficult to analyze is that it takes an arbitrary number of arguments, and those arguments can be anything.
+So the type has an unknown number of unknowns!

 Typing a homogeneous list is much easier in comparison, because although the number of elements is unknown, there is only one type parameter.

 I am now able to compile small but useful Newton programs that exercise the full feature set to Python!
-This is a major breakthrough because until now there were always things that worked for simple cases, but would break when you tried something more complex.
+This is a major breakthrough because until now there was always something that would break when you tried something more complex.

-As I mentioned last time, Newton will follow Python except when there is a strong reason not to.
-This contradicts something I wrote earlier, that generators will be immutable.
+Newton will follow Python except when there is a strong reason not to.
+This statement contradicts something I wrote earlier, that generators will be immutable.
 But now I’m beginning to think I want both behaviors.
 I don’t mean making mutation optional, I mean two separate languages, one with mutation and one wholly without.

 When I started generating Python, I only thought of it as a stepping stone towards generating machine code or C. But over time, I realized the ability to generate Python is valuable in itself, just like Typescript does for Javascript.
 The question is, what degree of compatibility should I aim for?